The Grand Teton's Upper Exum Climbing Route

 Maybe

 Most single-digit kids would rather visit McDonald's than be sugar-drugged up this mountain.
-But, kids start skiing and climbing seconds after birth in Jackson Hole and there's a long history of attention-seeking parents in the Tetons who supercharge these activities.
+But, kids start skiing and climbing seconds after birth in Jackson Hole and there's a long history of attention-seeking adults in the Tetons who supercharge these activities.

 6-year-old Beo Charette climbed the Upper Exum Ridge in 2014, and claimed the record for the youngest person to summit via the Exum route.
 Jimmy Chin's 7-year-old daughter Marina climbed the Upper Exum route in 2021.
-That's her in the above screenshot from the CBS Sunday Morning show.
+That's her in the above screenshot from a CBS Sunday Morning show.
 Supposedly (we haven't corroborated the claim), Leigh Ortenburger's daughter Carolyn previously held the girls' age record on the Grand Teton after climbing the Exum Ridge at the age of seven in '69 or '70.
 Between 1956 & 1958, Jeff Lowe (age 7), Greg Lowe (age 8), and Mike Lowe (age 10) all climbed the Exum Ridge with their father Ralph.
 Those are just a few of the many kids who have climbed (to various degrees) the Exum route.

 Highlighting the youngest or oldest to do something in the Tetons has a long history.
-The Salt Lake Telegram newspaper proclaimed 10-year-old Fred Eriksson of Stockholm, Sweden, was the youngest to summit the Grand on August 27th, 1934, and Dr John H. Strong (76) as the oldest (both via the Owen route).
+The Salt Lake Telegram proclaimed 10-year-old Fred Eriksson of Stockholm, Sweden, was the youngest to summit the Grand on August 27th, 1934, and Dr John H. Strong (76) as the oldest.
+Climbing at 76 is pretty uncommon but Paul Horton and Irene Beardsley climbed the Exum Ridge the day before her 76th birthday back in 2011.
+We find that way more impressive than most ascents by very young kids.

 Jenny Lake Climbing Rangers